 Implementation: The limited availability of funding at the Federal, State, and Local levels meant the Authority can only focus on the most essential and realistic capital projects during the 2015-19 CIP development process and continue its focus on SGR projects.
-The Authority will continue to aggressively pursue and explore non-traditional funding opportunities under the new Transportation Act - Moving Ahead for Progress in the 21st Century (MAP-21) and will continue to focus on improving our internal capability to plan, finance, and implement its Capital Improvement Plan.
+The Authority will continue to aggressively pursue and explore any and all non-traditional funding opportunities under the pending Fixing America's Surface Transportation (FAST) Act and will continue to focus on improving our internal capability to plan, finance, and implement its Capital Improvement Plan.